Lee Kwang-jae (politician): 2022 presidential election

 On 11 May 2021, Lee said that he is currently preparing for the 2022 presidential election.
-He indicated that he was inspired by Sejong the Great, who conducted an opinion polling to collect data from about 170 thousands people in Gyeongsang and Jeolla areas to gradually introduce a tax policy.
+He indicated that he was inspired by Sejong the Great, who conducted an opinion polling to collect data from about 170 thousands people in Gyeongsang Province and Jeolla Province areas to gradually introduce a tax policy.
 His bid was welcomed by another MPs from Gangwon i.e. Woo Sang-ho, Song Ki-hun, Heo Young, and so on.

 On 27 May, Lee made an official announcement to run for the presidential election at KBIZ-Korea Federation of SMEs headquarter in Yeouido.
 He said that the country needs a political revolution with a change of era, generation and "players".
 His slogan is "Republic of Korea, the first country meeting the world's future".

 Controversies

 Default of national service

 In 1985, Lee was enlisted for national service, but was exempted in 1986 after he lost his right forefinger.
-During an interview with The Dong-a Ilbo in 2003, Lee explained that his forefinger was cut while using a press machine at a factory in Bupyeong.
+During an interview with The Dong-A Ilbo in 2003, Lee explained that his forefinger was cut while using a press machine at a factory in Bupyeong.
 In the end of the year, he said at the National Assembly Proceeding Hall that the incident occurred during the university life.

 The issue came to a controversy when he published his autobiography titled Dream of a Spring Water prior to the 2004 election, where he described that he purposely cut his finger to write in blood on a Taegukgi after he saw self-immolation of students in 1986.
 Oh Seung-jae, the Deputy Spokesperson of the GNP, suggested a possibility the incident was "on purpose to default national service", citing Lee's autobiography.
 As the issue became controversial, the GNP urged him to tell the truth.
 Kim Hyong-o, a GNP MP, compared Lee to An Jung-geun, saying, "No one doubt a patriotism for An's short finger.
 At least he left a finger to use a gun when the country is under crisis."

 Lee explained, "It's meaningless to talk about my finger without considering the year of 1986, when I could be tortured if I was enlisted.
 If I mentioned the names of my comrades to avoid tortures, they would be victimised.
 I couldn't even accept it."
 He also clarified that the event was "on purpose" to write in blood on a Taegukgi to "not betray his colleagues".
 His wife, Lee Jung-sook, urged people to stop talking about the matter.